 Founded in 1977, the European Museum of the Year Award (EMYA) is the oldest and most prestigious museum award in Europe.
-A few days ago, the Rijksmuseum Boerhaave won the award for European Museum of the Year 2019.
+The Rijksmuseum Boerhaave won the award for European Museum of the Year 2019 a few days ago.
 Rijksmuseum Boerhaave is located in a superb monument in Leiden.
 It’s named after Herman Boerhaave (1668-1738), a physician, anatomist, botanist, chemist, humanist and researcher.
 It’s a fascinating museum about (the history of) science.
 Congrats to Rijksmuseum Boerhaave, that award was well deserved!

 It seems there are museums about everything and anything these days.
 When living in France we visited a lavender museum, wine museum, doll museum, candy museum and a corkscrew museum.
 And I saw a really strange little museum in Croatia last summer, FroggyLand.
 There are more than 500 frogs arranged in different situations like ‘frogs going to school’ or ‘frogs painting’.
 I must confess I did not enter the frog museum as taxidermy is really not my thing.

 I will share my personal top 15 small interesting weird and cool museums in Europe.
 It was difficult to only choose 15, I could easily go on until 100!

 Icelandic Phallological Museum, Reykjavik

 You will be able to visit this small museum in Reykjavik within half an hour but it’s worth it cause seriously, where else could you ever see all these penises?!
 The museum has got the largest penis collection in the world (215!).
 There are phallic specimens of fish and other animals – 93 animal species – some fallus artworks and 1 human penis.

 More info on the site of the museum.